-Vibrato Taught the "Old Way"
+Vibrato the "old way"

-- Traditional teaching of vibrato was simply; - "Just listen to others and imitate them" - Some students will instinctively do this but most need one of the more regimented exercises to get started. - However, listening is a critical component to learning and using vibrato.
+- Traditional teaching of vibrato was simply, "listen to others and imitate them" - Some students will instinctively do this but most need one of the more regimented exercises to get started.
+However, listening is a critical component to learning and using vibrato. - I have listed a number of You tube videos involving flutists, singers and string players whose vibrato and subsequent use might be helpful.
+I find the string videos of great interest because you can see what they are doing to create vibrato!
+The wavering of the finger up and down on the strings illustrates the pitch change component and also illustrates the speed variation.